Alberto413/UFO_challenge/README.md

 Drawbacks:

 * One drawback of this design is the difficulty for the user to know what parameter to use for the filtering.
 For example to pick a city, the user would have to go through the table a find the city desired for the analysis.
-The filter method is case sensitive.
+Also, the filter method is case sensitive.
 Therefore if a user entered any items in upper case, the search results would not return properly.

 Recommendations: